 During the next several days, Avid Cruiser will feature cruising Atlantic Canada in posts, photos and videos.
 We were there for two weeks last fall to explore the region.
 What we found was a wonderful collection of charming destinations with extremely easy access from homeports in the Northeast.
 For a quick overview, check out the video below.
-If you have trouble viewing it, click here.

 I love cruising the beautiful region of Atlantic Canada.
 And let be the first to tell you that Atlantic Canada offers much, much more than the blazing colors of the fall foliage.
 So don’t think of cruising this region only during the fall.
 Atlantic Canada is an exciting destination at any time.

 First and foremost, this is a region of extremely hospitable people.
 I was once told before disembarking a ship in Halifax that the people there were among the world’s friendliest.
 That sentiment was validated when I sneezed stepping off the ship and five people responded to my sneeze with “Bless you.”